 Fretwraps are often secured around the nut of the guitar and bass, but others have found that moving it down further down the neck can help you achieve an even cleaner lead guitar tone, especially for tapping and sweeping.
 Unfortunately, this leaves the instrument’s nut unwrapped, exposing you to those overtones again.

-Now that you have an idea of what these products are designed to do, I’m going to show you why you need to get a guitar string muter as soon as possible!
+Now that you have an idea of what these products are designed to do, I’m going to show you some reasons why you need to get a guitar string muter as soon as possible!

 1. They’re Great For Cleaning Up Your Tapping & Sweep Picking